jdc5549/coupled-networks/README.md

 	*	Randomly renumber the nodes on the networks, for replication this should be True but when using with the CFS it should be false.
 *	```generate_each_run```
 	*	Generate a new network for each run, True, or keep the same for all, False.
+*   ```log_level```
+    *    Sets the level of messaging for the Python logger.
+In order of increasing number of messages: 30 = warning, 20 = info, 10 = debug.
 *	```verbose```
-	*	If true, prints detailed messages about what's happening as the model is running
+	*	If true, prints detailed messages about what's happening in the power model as it's running
 *	```debug```
 	*	Passed as an argument to the compiled MATLAB telling it whether to print status messages to the console
 *	```output_result_to_DB```